 The City is now exploring the possibility of a new pool-only facility that would be smaller in overall size than the facility proposed in 2019.
 The facility would include an 8-lane lap pool, a warmer water recreation pool, and additional features and amenities.
 The new facility would not include sport courts and other gym spaces.
 Spartan Recreation Center would continue to be the City’s primary recreation center, with its two gymnasiums, weight room, and several recreation multipurpose spaces.

-Pool Committee Process
+Shoreline Pool Advisory Committee

 In March 2024, the City Council directed staff to explore the possibility of a 2026 ballot measure to build, run, and maintain a new public indoor pool facility.
 The facility would be located a few blocks north of City Hall where there is currently a storage facility.
 The City’s 2025-2026 Biennial Budget funds the exploration project and staff began the work in early 2025.
 This project builds on years of public input and previous efforts to build a new pool.